carsondrobe/scheduling-assistant/README.md

 # Schedule Assistant

-Schedule Assistant is a web application that helps you manage employee schedules and assignments.
+Schedule Assistant is a web application that helps you manage employee preferences and assignments.
 It provides a user-friendly interface to add employees, update their shifts, and view employee information.
 This tool is designed to assist in scheduling tasks and facilitate efficient management of employee resources.

 ## Prerequisites